 15. Backward compatibility

-Yes, curating new features is exciting for both the developers and users alike, but it does have a little caveat associated with it.
+Yes, curating new features is exciting for both developers and users alike, but it does have a little caveat associated with it.
 Most Linux systems are only a little backward compatible.
 This is because Linux distros are nothing but a bunch of different components added from varying sources.
-This leads to degraded backward compatibility as most systems are unable to keep track of such numerous compatibility logs and update them accordingly.
+This leads to degraded backward compatibility as most systems cannot keep track of such numerous compatibility logs and update them accordingly.

 Also, the countless number of open source contributors that take part in the Linux development process makes it almost entirely impossible to ship out applications with greater backward compatibility support.

-Linux systems, although customizable as much as its BSD counterparts, tend to frustrate even the most advanced users when it comes to maintaining their customization effort.
-Suppose, you developed your own Linux kernel as per your requirements.
+Although customizable as much as their BSD counterparts, Linux systems tend to frustrate even the most advanced users when it comes to maintaining their customization effort.
+Suppose you developed your own Linux kernel as per your requirements.
 What will you do when you need to install a new update?
 It will also update the core kernel, diminishing all those customization efforts you put into your kernel.

-As with every open source enthusiast, the community support is really crucial when choosing among FreeBSD vs Linux.
-Thankfully, both the operating systems have an amiable and respectable user community across the globe.
+As with every open source enthusiast, community support is really crucial when choosing between FreeBSD and Linux.
+Thankfully, both operating systems have an amiable and respectable user community across the globe.

-The Linux community is obviously very extensive as it should be.
-It has a much wider range of audience than its BSD counterparts.
+The Linux community is obviously very extensive, as it should be.
+It has a much wider range of audiences than its BSD counterparts.
 From novices to super users, you can even find the creator of the kernel himself on some forums.

-FreeBSD community, however, might feel a little shallow – at first.
-Although, as you continue to delve more towards this fantastic software, you will start to feel the heat of its notorious community.
-The people in the BSD community are much more superior when it comes to mastering the historical and philosophical analysis of the original Unix system.
+The FreeBSD community, however, might feel a little shallow – at first.
+Although you continue to delve more towards this fantastic software, you will start to feel the heat of its notorious community.
+The people in the BSD community are much superior when mastering the historical and philosophical analysis of the original Unix system.

 Documentation needs to be an integral element for any open source project to be successful.
-The amount of proper documentation you can get your hands on plays a major role when deciding among FreeBSD vs Linux.
+The amount of proper documentation you can get your hands on plays a major role when deciding between FreeBSD vs. Linux.
 Gladly, both FreeBSD and Linux have very high-quality documentation readily available.

 You can almost always get the solution to every problem you encounter with your Linux machine if you search for it the right way.
-The massive community of this fantastic platform makes sure any, and every type of current and the future problem gets documented.
+The massive community of this fantastic platform makes sure any and every type of current and future problem gets documented.

 Although it’s been in the community for decades that the BSD variants of Unix systems are more secure than their Linux counterparts, we do not stand with such statements.
 Without misconfiguration from the user end, both FreeBSD and Linux are almost impossible to penetrate.

-FreeBSD, on the other hand, takes much more extra time to get new features due to its extended release period.
-This additional period, however, helps FreeBSD to retain its position as the more stable Operating System in yearly debates over FreeBSD vs Linux.
+FreeBSD, on the other hand, takes much more extra time to get new features due to its extended-release period.
+However, this additional period helps FreeBSD retain its position as the more stable Operating System in yearly debates over FreeBSD vs. Linux.

-Congratulations for finding your way to the end to this massive guide.
-Hopefully, we’ve been able to provide you with the essential insights you needed to choose the most suitable system for you between FreeBSD vs Linux.
-As we’ve been trying to say throughout the post all this time, both the systems are compelling and consistent on their own right.
-Yes, some differences do exist – and so does some trade-offs.
+Yes, some differences do exist – and so do some trade-offs.
 We suggest you outline your requirements first and then see for yourself which platform better serves your purpose.
-This thoughtfully curated and analytically explained guide should be all you need in your quest to the best Operating System from FreeBSD vs Linux.
+This thoughtfully curated and analytically explained guide should be all you need in your quest for the best Operating System from FreeBSD vs. Linux.